cloudzombie/CMCA/how-to-get-a-card.md

 The Parent or Guardian of a qualifying minor will have to fill out the [Application for Minors]({{ site.github.url }}/documents/Minor-Application.pdf) and will also need a to acquire a second, reviewing physician’s approval.
-Go to the Forms Page for the complete set and reach out to us with any questions.